maximilionus/android-qemu-launcher/README.md

 ### Steps
 > **Note**
-> If your ROM is in the officially supported by this launcher list, then be sure to read the manuals in [docs](./docs/) directory.
+> If your ROM is [officially supported](#supported-rom) by this launcher, then be sure to read the manuals in the [docs](./docs/) directory.

 1. Clone this repository
    > **Note**
-   > Yes, you can simply download this repo, but using git is more preferred way if you want get all the new updates from the upstream.
+   > Yes, you can simply download this repo, but using git is the preferred way if you want to get all the new updates from the upstream.

    ```sh
    git clone https://github.com/maximilionus/android-qemu-launcher.git